magicleap/arcloud/README.md

 ## Install AR Cloud
 - Review and edit the values.yaml file.
 Default values have been supplied for quick setup.
 - Edit the global **domain** field with your domain name.
-- Review the Magic Leap 2 EULA at https://www.magicleap.com/software-license-agreement-ml2
+- Review the Magic Leap 2 SLA at https://www.magicleap.com/software-license-agreement-ml2
 - Run the AR Cloud installation script.

-*NOTE: To indicate your acceptance of the EULA, you will need to add the `--accept-eula` flag to the following command*
+*NOTE: To indicate your acceptance of the SLA, you will need to add the `--accept-sla` flag to the following command*

 ```sh
 ./setup.sh